lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

 Dependencies
 ~~~~~~~~~~~~

-Full list of dependencies can be found at install_dependencies_build_.
+Dependencies can be installed upon the use of OpenFPGA on different systems
-In particular, OpenFPGA requires specific versions for the following dependencies:
+In general, OpenFPGA requires specific versions for the following dependencies:

 :cmake:
   version >3.12 for graphical interface